Mile 78.3: River Grove (DPRT)

 The final leg of the Des Plaines River Trail (DPRT), from Belmont Ave. to North Ave., hugs close to the river that splits my hometown of River Grove in two.
 By many standards this is hardly the best section of trail, with parts that are so low lying that I’ve actually seen crayfish walking across.
 The only portion even remotely groomed is the very end, between 1st Ave. and Sunset Bridge Meadow.
 But it also has so many mysterious, oddball, leftover artifacts of earlier civilization that it can feel like walking through an archaeological dig, or a junkyard.

-It starts with the original Belmont Ave. bridge structure, a few yards south of the current bridge marking the border between Chicago and River Grove.
-My oldest brother says a car once flew off the new bridge and slammed into the east portion of the old bridge, which happens to still be connected to the original Belmont gate of the St Joseph Cemetery (burial site of famed Chicago mobster Babyface Nelson).
+It starts with a pair of old bridge pylons a few yards south of the current Belmont Ave. bridge, which marks the border between Chicago and River Grove.
+They once supported a train trestle that was built by the Chicago Terminal Transfer Railroad (CTTRR), sometime in the late 1800s, connecting Franklin Park to Chicago’s Mayfair neighborhood along its northernmost route.
+The eastern pylon is still connected to what remains of the old Belmont gate of the St Joseph Cemetery (burial site of famed Chicago mobster Babyface Nelson).
 The DPRT runs beside the cemetery toward an imposing railroad bridge and eventually Grand Ave.
 Here the land belongs to the Cook County Forest Preserve, and also contains mysterious cement artifacts viewable and reachable from the trail.

 I walk this section of the DPRT more than any other because it is closest to where I live now, and it’s possible that I happen to notice so many more artifacts here just because I come here so often.
 But I look for other examples everywhere I hike, and though I occasionally see one here and there – like an old Forest Preserve marker at the north property line of the Northbrook Hilton – there is no greater concentration along the riverfront than in River Grove.